 - A499: Senior Honors Thesis, which is primarily what it sounds like: course credit for the thesis project.
 The bulk of this course is given over to that project, which results in a research paper approximately 20 pages in length that addresses an issue or question of the student's choosing.

 Requirements for Admission

-Students must apply for admission to the Departmental Honors Program by April 1.
+Students must apply for admission to the Departmental Honors Program.
 Students typically apply during the spring semester of their junior year.
 In order to qualify, students must have a minimum GPA of 3.500 in the discipline and 3.300 overall.
-In addition, they must have completed two survey courses, as well as two additional courses at the 200, 300, or 400 level.
-(Courses in which students are enrolled at the time of application will count toward these requirements.)

 In addition, to graduate with departmental honors, students must earn grades of A- or above in both A400 and A499, as well as maintain the GPAs specified above.